 My mind was running wild while reading over all of the fascinating shark encounter reports.
-It was a welcome reprieve to get away from all of the chaos that is happening in the world right now.
+It was a welcome reprieve to get away from all of the chaos in the world right now.

 So, I thought, why not document the various shark sightings/ encounters for San Diego County, beach by beach?
 It would make for a great addition to my website, as well as for my curiosity.

 Sad News From Santa Cruz, California